texhex/BiosSledgehammer/README.md

 SecureBoot == Enable
 ```

-The file works exactly as described in [BIOS Settings](#biossettings) and can, if required, contain more settings.
+The file works exactly as described in [BIOS Settings](#bios-settings) and can, if required, contain more settings.
 However, since the in-place boot mode change is a critical step, you should keep the changes to a minimum.
 After the change has been done, and the computer was restarted, you can execute BIOS Sledgehammer normally and change all other settings.

-## <a name="sccmmdt">Using it from MDT or SCCM</a>
+## Using it from MDT or SCCM

 By default, MDT/SCCM will run all scripts hidden to hide sensitive information.
 If you are okay with this, just run ``BiosSledgehammer.ps1`` as PowerShell script, but remember to tick the box for "Disable 64bit file system redirection" so it is run as 64-bit PowerShell process.
 This settings applies only for SCCM - MDT always runs PowerShell scripts native.